Work & Business Guide in Bangladesh

 Remote Work Policies

-No comprehensive remote work legislation.
+No formal remote work legislation.
+Employment governed by Bangladesh Labor Act 2006.
 Remote work arrangements handled through individual employment contracts.
-Growing acceptance post-pandemic but limited formal legal framework.
+Growing acceptance post-pandemic, particularly in IT and BPO sectors.

 Key Industries